Sebastianhayashi/openEuler-ROS-Documentation/README.md

 # openEuler-ROS-Documentation

-This repo is for complete the official openEuler ROS documentations
+This repo is based on this [task](https://github.com/jiuyewxy/weloveinterns/issues/7)